akarp0508/assembler/README.md

  and this means that:
   - name = REG
   - the first 5 bits of base will be replaced with 00001 (if the base is not long enough it will give an error)
-  - there will be 5 bits added to the base that contain a binary coded value stored in not signed decimal (minimal value - 0; maximal value - 31) format inside parameter in assembly code
+  - there will be 5 bits added to the base that contain a binary coded value stored in unsigned decimal (minimal value - 0; maximal value - 31) format inside parameter in assembly code
   - the correctly written parameter of this type should look like this "REG[0]"